 And if still escalates, and it can for sure, all you can do is hear her out.
 I mean, if you really love her, then you want to meet her needs, right?

 Hear her out and figure out what she really needs from you.
-Once she is able to share with you her deeper level fears and hurts, you’ll be able to communicate with her on a whole ‘nother level.
+Once she is able to share with you her deeper level fears and hurts, you’ll be able to communicate with her on an entirely different level.

 Now, we haven’t addressed the other concerns Chris made in his letter, so let’s talk about that next.

 Chris also stated in his letter that his wife was irrational and that any disagreement with her leads to a fight.
 Chris… you need to get the ebook I wrote called How to Deal with Irrational People.
-It’s on Amazon, get it now.
+It will help you response to irrational requests and behaviors.

 Otherwise, when you know someone is going to behave a certain way because of something you do or say, you can’t repeat behavior that causes their behavior.
 Does that make sense?